 - 1. Display the EU emblem and the EU funding prominently across all project materials. - 2.
 Refer to the European Union and the Interreg North Sea Programme correctly and visibly in all project publications and materials. - 3.
-Set up a project website and provide regular information about the project. - 4.
+Provide updated information about the project on your project website. - 4.
 Make use of the project logo provided by the Joint Secretariat. - 5.
 Ensure that each project partner puts up a project poster at their premises. - 6.
-Put up a permanent billboard or plaque when a physical investment or purchase of equipment exceeds €100,000. - 7.
+Put up a permanent billboard or plaque when a physical investment or purchase of equipment exceeds €100,000.

+- 7. If your total project budget exceeds €5 million, your project must organise a communication event involving the Commission and the Interreg North Sea Programme in a timely manner. - 8.
 Make all publicity materials including images available to the Interreg North Sea Programme and any EU institutions or agencies upon request, transferring all rights.